mbuhidar/retro_typein_games/README.md

 Suggestions on how to improve the type-in tools library are also very welcome.

 ## File Structure
-Each magazine will have a directory with folders for each individual game.
+Each magazine issue will have a directory with folders for each individual game.

 Each game should have a directory containing two files:
 - File as-typed from the magazine (including special character codes)